-Dr. Seibert or Dr. Suleiman-Ata may prescribe medication(s) that will make you drowsy to relieve your anxiety.
+Dr. Seibert may prescribe medication(s) that will make you drowsy to relieve your anxiety.
 It is important that you use the medication(s) as instructed.
 If you are taking any such medication, please have a very light meal about three hours before the surgery and arrange for a friend or family member to escort you to and from our office.

 Over-the-Counter Pain Reliever

 Studies have shown that patients who take over-the-counter pain relievers such as ibuprofen (Advil/Motrin), naprosyn/naproxen (Aleve), or acetaminophen (Tylenol) 24 to 48 hours prior to surgery experience less post-operative discomfort.
 The aforementioned medication should be taken only as directed by the drug manufacturer.

 Depending on the type of surgery that is performed, your periodontist may prescribe a stronger pain reliever and an antibiotic.
 It is important that you inform Dr. Seibert of all drug allergies.
 Additional medications may be prescribed at the discretion of Dr. Seibert.

 Please make sure that you follow all post-operative instructions that will be given to you both verbally and in writing at the time of your surgery.
 You may refer to the written take-home instructions as needed.
 The following areas are addressed: pain, bleeding, stitches/sutures, swelling, medications, diet/nutrition, physical activity, oral hygiene, do’s and don’ts, and follow-up care.
 We will also provide a list of phone numbers that you may call in case of an emergency.